iterative/dvc.org/content/blog/2022-05-16-may-22-heartbeat.md

 > Git. - Andrey Cheptsov

-He advocates for training your models using Python scripts, Git, and CI/CD to automatically shift your foucs to creating reusable, testable code, and to use tools like [Gradio](https://gradio.app/) and [Streamlit](https://streamlit.io/) to provide the interactivity of Jupyter notebooks.
+He advocates for training your models using Python scripts, Git, and CI/CD to automatically shift your foucus to creating reusable, testable code, and to use tools like [Gradio](https://gradio.app/) and [Streamlit](https://streamlit.io/) to provide the interactivity of Jupyter notebooks.
 Sounds like a promising idea.
 💡